-- lastly crush the kasuri methi on the palms of your hands and add them to the dal. simmer for a minute. switch off the fire. add lemon juice if you want, at this stage and stir well.
+- lastly crush the kasuri methi on the palms of your hands and add them to the dal. then add garam masala powder. simmer for a minute. switch off the fire and add chopped coriander leaves. add lemon juice if you want, at this stage and stir well.

-- now you can garnish the dal fry with coriander leaves while serving or just add them to the dal and mix well.
+- now you can garnish the dal fry with some more coriander leaves while serving.

 - while serving top the dal fry with some ghee or butter if required.